 Glass Parameters

 Thin

 If on, correctly split energy according to Refractive Index between reflection and refraction, but do not bend the ray in refraction (simulating a double pane of glass with a single pane or maybe a hollow glass ornament).
 The below interior parameters are not meant to operate in this mode.

 Interior Parameters

 Single Scatter Albedo

 Single scatter albedo color, this creates a fog in the interior of the glass surface.
 This would be useful for containers of silty or dirty (homogeneous) water.
 Extinction should not be black or 0.
 Texturing requires a 3D Manifold to work.

 Overlapping Volumes

 To enable or disable overlapping volumes within the surface.
 If turned off, only the interior volume will be visible.
-If turned on, the interior volume will be visible.
-If turned on, the interior volume will be visible.
-If turned on, the interior volume will be visible.
-If turned on, the interior volume will be visible.
+If turned on, the interior volume will blend with other volumes inside the surface.

 Multiscatter

 This parameter will enable indirect bounces in interior volumes when enabled.

 Extinction

 Extinction color.
 This applies to the above Single Scatter Albedo.
 It should not be black for Single Scatter Albedo to work.
 This parameter selects the color that is most affected by extinction or combination of colors.
 Choosing pure red means red goes extinct but green and blue color combinations do not.

 Single Directionality

 Controls the directionality of the scattering.

-- 0:isotropic
+0 :isotropic

-- 1 forward
+- 1 :forward

-- -1:backward
+- -1 :backward

 Properties Parameters

 This section provide global controls for the entire material.
 For example, if a Bump is only supplied here, it applies to all the above lobes.
 Presence is also a global parameter that will mask out or "cutout" all the lobes as if the object isn't present where the mask has a value of 0.0

 Presence

-Connect a mask here to apply a cutout pattern to your object.
+(1) Connect a mask here to apply a cutout pattern to your object.
 This is useful for cutouts like creating leaves and other thin, complex shapes.
-It can also be used as opacity for gray values for semi-opaque results when seen directly by the camera.

-• This is ignored for non-thin glass refraction and "thick" style objects where color is attenuation through the interior
+It can also be used as opacity for gray values for semi-opaque results when seen directly by the camera. • This is ignored for non-thin glass refraction and "thick" style objects where color is attenuation through the interior Presence Cached Specify whether presence is cached or not.

-Presence Cached

-Specify whether presence is cached or not.
 When cached is on, presence will be evaluated per micropolygon as opposed to per shading point whe n cached is off.